Below is an overview of degree requirements for a PhD in Sociology. The full requirements can be found in the CHD Handbook 2018-2019.

 Teaching Fellowship (TF)

 In preparation for a career of writing scholarly papers, each student must complete a research paper in the third year of residency.
 This third-year paper may be on any sociological topic, and may address theoretical, empirical, or methodological issues.
 The paper is expected to reflect original work and be of publishable quality.
 A three-person committee that includes the primary advisor evaluates the paper.
 Although the reading committee is usually comprised of two regular faculty members in the department, emeritus and other faculty outside of the department may serve as committee members with prior approval.
 A two-page overview of the research project and the name of the Qualifying Paper faculty advisor must be submitted to the Director of Graduate Studies in Sociology by February 15th of a student’s second year in the graduate program.
-To ensure that students are making adequate progress on their paper, students in their third year of graduate study are required to provide a first draft of the paper to readers by December 15th.
-The final deadline for paper submission is May 1st.
+To ensure that students are making adequate progress on their paper, students in their third year of graduate study are required to provide a first draft of the paper to their Qualifyiing Committee Chair by September 15th.
+The final deadline for paper submission is March 31st.

 Annual Faculty Review of Graduate Students